mappite/aGotino/README.md

 #### Software

+##### Files

+    aGotino.ino           Arduino C Source
+    catalogs.h            Object Catalogues (J2000.0) for aGotino commands aGotino-StarList.pdf  Star list in PDF
+    aGotino-wiring.png    wirings

 - Copy _aGotino.ino_ and _catalogs.h_ in Arduino/aGotino/
-- Open _aGotino.ino_ in Arduino IDE and edit header to set `MICROSTEPS_PER_DEGREE_AR` & `STEP_DELAY` values for your mount and (optional) change any other default values to fit your preferences.
+- Open _aGotino.ino_ in Arduino IDE and edit header to set `MICROSTEPS_PER_DEGREE_AR` & `STEP_DELAY` values for your mount and (optional), change any other default values to fit your preferences.
 - Compile and upload to your Arduino device.

 #### Hardware

-- 2 Stepper Motors:  Nema 17 400 steps per revolution seems a great solution
+- 2 Stepper Motors:  Nema 17 with 400 steps per revolution seems a great solution
   - Supports to attach motors to the mount - depends on your mount, be creative and use a 3D printer if you have one ;)
 - 2 Drivers: cheap DRV8825 works well (32 microsteps), better TMC or LV can be used of course (see below).
 - 4 Pulleys and 2 Belts (GT2).
 Size depends on your mount (see [Belt Calculator](https://www.bbman.com/belt-length-calculator/))